Zhenxing Temple

 Zhenxing Temple Introduction

-Although the appearance of Zhenxing Temple may seem plain and unremarkable, it is actually the site that enshrines the tablet of the ancestor of Qikan martial arts—Master A-Shan.
-Next to Zhenxing Temple is Zhenxing Society, which was the martial arts school founded by Master A-Shan.
-From the initial archway to the cemetery of Master A-Shan behind the temple, one can trace the historical ties between Qikan in Xiluo and the development of Xiluo itself.
-When discussing Qikan martial arts in Xiluo, one cannot overlook Master A-Shan (Liu Ming-Shan).
+Although the exterior of Zhenxing Temple appears simple and unassuming, it is the site where the tablet honoring the ancestor of Qikan martial arts, Master Ashan, is enshrined.
+Next to Zhenxing Temple is the Zhenxing Society, which was the martial arts school founded by Master Ashan in the past.
+From the initial archway to the cemetery of Master Ashan located behind the temple, one can see the historical connection between Qikan in Xiluo and the development of Xiluo itself.
+When mentioning Xiluo Qikan martial arts, one cannot overlook Master Ashan (Liu Mingshan).
 After arriving in Taiwan in 1828 (the eighth year of the Daoguang era), he settled in Xiluo.
-Being proficient in martial arts himself, he established a martial arts school here to train disciples, thereby promoting the martial arts culture in Xiluo.
-The cemetery behind Zhenxing Temple is not the original burial site of Master A-Shan, but rather a relocation made by later generations.
+Being skilled in martial arts himself, he opened a martial arts school here to train disciples, which led to the flourishing of martial arts in Xiluo.
+The cemetery of Master Ashan behind Zhenxing Temple is not where he was originally buried; his remains were relocated there by later generations.

 Recommended Hotel Bookings